 - Newborns can already distinguish between different sugar concentrations, so scientists assume an innate human preference for sweet things.
 One thing all newborns have in common: They initially reject anything that is sour, salty or bitter.
 The American scientist Paul Rozin even speaks of the “evolution of disgust” meant to guide us away from foods that are unsafe, because there is nothing sweet in the world that is also poisonous.

-- Around four months children can also perceive salty tastes.
+- Around four months kids can also perceive salty tastes.

 - At the age of three, the formation of the taste organs and their networking with the nervous system have been completed.
 So children can experience the full spectrum of flavor sensations at this age.

-- Fun fact: Around one hundred years ago, another tasting sensation was discovered, which was named umami.
+- Fun facts: Around one hundred years ago, another tasting sensation was discovered, which was named umami.
 But scientists didn’t know how it worked how the receptor works until the 1990s.
-The umami taste signals to the body that it is ingesting protein-rich food, specifically the salty falvor of the amino acid glutamate.
+The umami taste signals to the body that it is ingesting protein-rich food, specifically the salty flavor of the amino acid glutamate.

-Children’s tastes change strongly as they grow up as they become exposed to new foods.
+Kids’ tastes change strongly as they grow up as they become exposed to new foods.
 They have to eat many different foods several times in order to form so-called “taste patterns“.
 This creates a kind of “archive” that helps the child to classify new flavors.
-People who try plenty of different foods as a child will therefore be better able as an adult to deal with new taste impressions.
+People who try plenty of different foods as a child will, therefore, be better able as an adult to deal with new taste impressions.
 You can picture these taste patterns like a map on which various landmarks are entered.

 If your child seems stuck in a food rut, use outside influences to help you.
 Food advertising on television and the internet, in magazines and posters, and at the supermarket, etc. can contribute to encouraging children to try new foods.